normand1/TDDWeatherApp/README.md

 ## Installation
 Nimble is the only dependency for this project.
-Simply run 'pod intall' to setup the project and download dependencies.
+Simply run 'pod install' to setup the project and download dependencies.

 ## License
 The MIT License (MIT)